Rahageer90/football-team-management/README.md

 Football Club Management System is a comprehensive platform tailored to meet the needs of football clubs globally.
-Our system empowers players, coaches, physiotherapists, and administrators with a range of features designed to optimize team performance and streamline club operations
+Our system empowers players, coaches, physiotherapists, and administrators with a range of features designed to optimize team performance and streamline club operations.